Members

 May 2022

-The All Aboard Alliance brings together senior leaders, HR professionals, subject-matter experts, and operational representatives from across the maritime value chain.
+The All Aboard Alliance brings together senior industry leaders, subject-matter experts, and operational representatives from across the maritime value chain.
 Member companies gain access to a trusted peer forum for sharing best practices, participating in webinars and workshops, contributing to joint initiatives, and shaping industry-wide standards.
 In return, they commit to active engagement—contributing insights and data where relevant, participating in working groups, and embedding the Alliance’s principles into their governance and leadership practices.
 Each company appoints a C-suite sponsor and a dedicated point of contact to ensure senior ownership and continuity.

 Alliance membership is open to partners of the Global Maritime Forum.
 To learn more about joining, please contact us.